Esri/military-features-data/test/TestExportSymbolsAll/README.md

 * This project depends on the Google Code SQLite Java Wrapper project: [sqlite4java](https://code.google.com/p/sqlite4java)
     * To install this dependency:
-    * Download the install/zip for this project (this has been test with sqlite4java-282.zip )
+    * Download the install/zip for this project (this has been tested on Windows with sqlite4java-282.zip )
     * Copy the jar and dll files for your platform to TestExportSymbolsAll\lib
     * For example, for windows, these files should be in folder TestExportSymbolsAll\lib
         * sqlite4java-win32-x64.dll